richlegrand/dash/README.md

 We use [Quart](https://pgjones.gitlab.io/quart/) instead of Flask.
 Quart is a really nice asyncio implementation of Flask.
 Quart is typically faster than Flask, but we chose it also because it has built-in websocket facilities.
 Flask works well with Flask-SocketIO (of course), but it requires that you monkey-patch the Python standard library.
 This can break things.
 For example, we found that monkey-patching breaks Google's Oauth 2.0 library.
 Asyncio seemed like a better path forward than gevent (what Flask typically uses and the main reason behind monkey-patching.)
 And asyncio has been really nice to work with.
 For example, sending N messages to N clients is what asyncio is really good at.
 Quart requires Python 3.7 or higher though.

-We gave callbacks the option of being coroutines or regular routines.
+We gave callbacks the option of being coroutines (async) or synchronous routines.
 Like the Flask implementation of Dash, regular routines execute in their own thread to keep things snappy.
 Coroutines execute in their own asyncio task.
 Giving callbacks this option probably contributed to the biggest changes to the server-side code.
-We had to more or less rewrite the callback_context sections.
+The callback_context code need significant refactoring.

 We haven't measured any noticeable performance improvement with Quart ([see below](#benchmarks).)
 But we expect that Dash with Quart has better CPU scaling than with Flask.